istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 For applications up to a certain size, all of the microservices comprising the application can be running on a single orchestration platform (e.g., Kubernetes cluster).
-Eventually, you will need to distribute most applications and run some or all of their services elsewhere due to one or more of the following reasons:
+Eventually, you may need to distribute most applications and run some or all of their services elsewhere due to one or more of the following reasons:

 - Scale
 - Redundancy